[Fixed] Erase Assistant Is Not Supported on This Mac (Tahoe)

 Note

-Both Erase Assistant and Erase your Mac with Disk Utility will erase all content and settings on your Mac.
-Back up important files before you perform the erase.
+Both Erase Assistant and erasing your Mac with Disk Utility will remove all content and settings.
+Be sure to back up important files before proceeding.

-While the "Erase Assistant is not supported on this Mac" issue appears, you can erase your Mac via Disk Utility in Recovery Mode.
+If the "Erase Assistant is not supported on this Mac" error appears, you can still erase and reset your Mac using Disk Utility in Recovery Mode.

-Here is how to erase Mac with Disk Utility in Recovery Mode:
+Here’s how to erase your Mac with Disk Utility:

-Step 1: Boot your Mac in recovery mode.
+Step 1: Boot your Mac into Recovery Mode.

 • For an Intel-based Mac: